fnelson4314/Coding-Languages-and-Tools/CodingLanguages/SQL.md

   - **END;**
     - Can also use **BETWEEN** to find things between two values
     - Ex. **BETWEEN 31 AND 50**

+### Subqueries

+- Sometimes, you may need two do two separate queries and combine them into one like if you wanted to get products where the list price is greater than the average list price.
+This isn't possible in one query since this requires you to compare a value with an aggregate function which isn't possible.
+This can be done with a subquery like this:
+  - ```sql
+    SELECT ProductName, ListPrice
+    FROM Product
+    WHERE ListPrice > (SELECT AVG(ListPrice) FROM Product);
+    ```

 ### Window Functions